-- Bone density test (DEXA scan) shows the doctor how much x-ray light can be seen through your bones, which allows them to assess how dense your bones are. - Height measurements each year to see if there is more than a 3/4 inch loss of height.
+- Bone density test (DEXA scan) shows the doctor how much x-ray light can be seen through your bones, which allows them to assess how dense your bones are. - Height measurements each year to see if there is more than a 3/4 inch loss of height, which may indicate changes to the spine.